tinchoabbate/damn-vulnerable-defi/README.md

 The function flashloan do a flashloan that do a deposit of all the tokens (pool) to the attackercontract.

 Then, the attacker contract sends all these tokens to the attacker.

+### 5 The Rewarder

+There's a pool offering rewards in tokens every 5 days for those who deposit their DVT tokens into it.

+Alice, Bob, Charlie and David have already deposited some DVT tokens, and have won their rewards!

+You don't have any DVT tokens.
+But in the upcoming round, you must claim most rewards for yourself.

+Solution:

+Create a contract that calls the function flashLoan:
+- that call receiveFlashLoan, it will do:
+  - a deposit of the amount loaned, which generate a reward
+  - withdraw the amount
+  - transfer back tokens loaned
+- then transfer token from rewardToken to the attacker

+(take care to have approve transfer from theRewarderPool to flashLoanPool)